 “I believe it is in the best interest of everyone—the President, Congress, and most importantly, the American people—that this matter be resolved by allowing the Special Counsel to complete his work.
 The country needs a credible resolution of these issues.
 If confirmed, I will not permit partisan politics, personal interests, or any other improper consideration to interfere with this or any other investigation.”

 Although at times he has been critical of the Special Counsel’s choices – especially the hiring of extremely partisan lawyers to the team – he stands firm that the investigation is not a “witch hunt” and that Mueller is just very thorough.

 Barr is a proponent and staunch defender of presidential powers – which seemingly includes his new boss, and one might expect he will be a strong ally to Trump where Sessions failed to deliver.

 Perhaps it is his unwavering ability to stay neutral in a partisan-charged environment.
 Or his relentless pursuit of justice – his terrorist-hunting skills date to the 1988 bombing of Pan Am 103 that left 243 passengers and 16 crew dead – that has the media reporting the facts on his confirmation without the addition of lies, rumor, or innuendo.

 Maybe Barr is just that untouchable – or competent.

 There is one absolute that Barr must be keenly aware of: The public will never trust the DOJ if it continues to have a separate set of standards for the politically powerful and connected, prosecutes in a way that targets political rivals, or continues to operate as its own sovereign nation at the American taxpayer’s extreme expense.

-Clean it up, Mr. Barr, or get out of Dodge.We value your comments!
-Please weigh in on our comment section below.
+Clean it up, Mr. Barr, or get out of Dodge.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com